rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/21_lecture.md

 ---
 ### what we'll learn
 > Lecture Name : SQL Injection Exploitation Step By Step | Practical Demo?
-> 1) how to get information from the application's database via SQL injection
+> 1) Practical Work : how to get information from the application's database via SQL injection

 ### Overview
-- exploiting via SQL injection , how we can change the name of database , which database using , table name , column name , sensitive details like username & password ✔️
+- exploiting via SQL injection , how we can change the name of database , which database using , <br>
+	table name , column name , sensitive details like username & password ✔️

 ### Extra Resources - SQL injection - Penetration Testing
 - [Basics of SQL Injection - Penetration Testing for Ethical Hackers - YouTube](https://www.youtube.com/watch?v=2nXOxLpeu80&ab_channel=freeCodeCamp.org)